Portland, Oregon Motorcycle Accident Attorney

-Trial Attorney with over $22 million in verdict and settlements in just the last eight years.
+Trial Attorney with over $25 million in verdict and settlements in just the last nine years.

 Without the threat of a lawyer who is willing to go to trial and seek a big jury verdict, why would an insurance company pay you what your claim is really worth?
 Lawsuits can be expensive, and many people do not have the money to pursue their claim.
 In every case, I advance all costs associated with pursuing your case and I do not ask you for a penny until we recover from the other side.